Bury St Edmunds, located in the county of Suffolk, England, is a picturesque town with a rich history.

 Whether you are saving to buy your own property or simply want to see what the area is like, renting in Bury St Edmunds is a great option.

-The average rent for a property in Burt St Edmunds is £1,066pcm.
+The average rent for a property in Burt St Edmunds is £1,548pcm.

-If you are considering renting a flat, you can expect to pay an average of £944pcm.
+If you are considering renting a one-bed property, you can expect to pay an average of £967pcm.

-Renting a house is understandably more expensive with an average cost of £1,815pcm.
+Renting a two-bed property is understandably more expensive with an average cost of £1,359pcm, with three-bed properties sitting at £1,467 pcm.

-Renting is certainly a viable option if you want to sample what living in Bury St Edmunds is like.
+Renting is certainly a good option if you want to sample what living in Bury St Edmunds is like.

 Bury St Edmunds offers residents a wide range of different dining options.